 - 2 tablespoons unsalted butter melted

-Place the ball in a greased container and cover it with cling film.
-Let it rise until double in size (this will take approximately 60-90 minutes)
+- Place the ball in a greased container and cover it with plastic wrap.
+Let it rise until it doubles in size (this will take approximately 60-90 minutes).

-Preheat the oven to 175 degrees C (350 degrees F).
+- Preheat the oven to 350°F (175°C).
 Remove the plastic wrap and bake the cloverleaf rolls until golden brown, about 22 minutes.

-- Yeast: I used instant yeast, it can be added straight away to the dry ingredients; it doesn’t require any proofing.
-It also rises a bit quicker.
-If you want to use active dry yeast instead, activate it first.
+- Yeast: I used instant yeast, which doesn’t require proofing and rises a bit quicker.
+If you prefer to use active dry yeast, you’ll need to activate it first.

-- To make the dinner rolls dairy-free or vegan, replace the milk with non-dairy milk and the butter with extra virgin olive oil, coconut oil, or vegan butter.
+- For a dairy-free or vegan version, use non-dairy milk and replace the butter with extra virgin olive oil, coconut oil, or vegan butter.

-- Shape: I used a kitchen scale to get equal size balls.
-Each ball weighed 17 grams (0.6 oz.).
+- Shaping the rolls: I used a kitchen scale to get equal-sized balls.
+Each ball should weigh around 17 grams (0.6 oz).

-- Make-ahead: cover the rolls before the last rise and place the muffin tin in the fridge overnight.
-When ready to bake, remove the rolls from the refrigerator and let them sit on the counter for 90 minutes or until puffed.
+- Make-ahead: you can prepare the rolls ahead of time by covering the dough before the final rise and placing the muffin tin in the fridge overnight.
+When you’re ready to bake, remove the rolls from the refrigerator and let them sit on the counter for 90 minutes or until doubled in size.

-- Bake and freeze: bake the rolls as directed and let cool completely.
-Put them in a large ziplock bag, and freeze for up to 3 months.
-Thaw and warm before serving.
+- Bake and freeze: after baking the rolls, let them cool completely before storing them in a large ziplock bag in the freezer for up to 3 months.
+To reheat, thaw, and warm before serving.